baendlorel/archiver/README.md

 Configure some properties of Archiver.
 You can set the following items:

 1. `alias` : set an alias for a path
-2. `auto-check-update`: enable or disable auto check for updates
+2. `update-check`: enable or disable auto check for updates

 ### basic usage